rad55RUS/Educational-Practice-Second-Semester/README.md

 # Educational Practice
-Just C++ program for educational practice.
+Just simple C++ program for educational practice.

 It can be used for counting words and sorting them by amount of characters.
 Examples in txt files.